-There are four Natura 2000 designated sites within 15km of the application site.
-These designated areas and their closest points to the application site are summarised in Table 2 and maps showing their locations relative to the application site are shown in Figures 6 and 7.
-A full description of the sites can be read on the website of the National Parks and Wildlife Service (www.npws.ie) and the Joint Nature Conservation Committee (jncc.defra.gov.uk).
-As part of this assessment, the location of the spread lands in relation to these designated sites was also considered.
+There are two Natura 2000 designated sites within 15km of the application site.
+These designated areas and their closest points to the proposed development site are summarised in Table 1 and a map showing their locations relative to the application site is shown in Figure 5.
+A full description of these sites can be read on the website of the National Parks and Wildlife Service (npws.ie).

-Site Name & Code Distance Qualifying Interests Potential Significant Effects Lough Oughter and Associated Loughs SAC 000007 3km north-west Natural eutrophic lakes with Magnopotamion or Hydrocharition-type vegetation Bog woodland Otter Lutra lutra There is no hydrological connectivity between the application site and this SAC, therefore significant effects upon this SAC and its QIs arising from pollutant containing run-off during construction or operation can be ruled out.
+Site Name & Code Distance Qualifying Interests Potential Effects Lough Oughter and Associated Loughs SAC 000007 5.4km north- west Natural eutrophic lakes with Magnopotamion or Hydrocharition-type vegetation Bog woodland Otter Lutra lutra There is no hydrological connectivity between the application site and this SAC, therefore significant effects upon this SAC and its QIs can be ruled out.
+Lough Oughter Complex SPA 004049 5.4km north- west Great Crested Grebe (Podiceps cristatus) Whooper Swan (Cygnus cygnus) Wigeon (Anas penelope) Wetlands & Waterbirds There is no hydrological connectivity between the application site and this SPA, therefore significant effects upon this SAC and its QIs can be ruled out.